Car Insurance With a $1,000 Deductible

 How Does a $1,000 Deductible Affect Your Monthly Rate?

-Mark Fitzpatrick, a licensed insurance agent and MoneyGeek's head of insurance content, puts it plainly: "A $1,000 deductible is a self-insurance strategy.
+Mark Fitzpatrick, MoneyGeek's head of insurance content and a licensed insurance agent, frames it this way: "A $1,000 deductible is a self-insurance strategy.
 You're betting that you won't file a claim, and in exchange, the insurer charges you less each month.
 The bet pays off over time for safe drivers who have the savings to back it up."

-The savings from a higher deductible are most pronounced on comprehensive and collision coverage, which are the two components that actually carry a deductible.
+The premium reduction from a higher deductible applies only to comprehensive and collision, the two coverage types that carry a deductible.
 Liability coverage costs the same regardless of what deductible you choose.

 How to Lower Your Car Insurance Rate With a $1,000 Deductible